wp-plugins/woocommerce-pop-recarga/readme.txt

 == Description ==
 If you need a new payment method for your website, InDPV offers you the possibility to add POP option for online payment for those that does not have a bank account or credit card.
 They can purchase credits through points of sale and use this credits in your website.
 They can purchase credits through points of sale and use this credits in your website.

-**Descrição em PortuguÃªs**
+**DescriÃ£§Ã£o em PortuguÃ£ªs**
-Se você precisa de uma nova forma de pagamento para seu website, o InPDV lhe oferece a possibilidade de adicionar a opção POP para como forma de pagamento online para aqueles que não possuem conta bancária ou cartão de crédito.
-Eles poderão comprar créditos através de diversos pontos de venda e usar estes créditos em seu website.
+Se vocÃ£ª precisa de uma nova forma de pagamento para seu website, o InPDV lhe oferece a possibilidade de adicionar a opÃ£§Ã£o POP para como forma de pagamento online para aqueles que nÃ£o possuem conta bancÃ£¡ria ou cartÃ£o de crÃ©dito.
+Eles poderÃ£o comprar crÃ©ditos atravÃ©s de diversos pontos de venda e usar estes crÃ©ditos em seu website.

 == Installation ==